Get EntraID Group Members

 Inputs

-- outputVariable - Variable or Global to store the group members
+- outputVariable - Specify the workflow Variable or Global Variable that will store the collection of group members returned by the step.

 Returns